mccurdyc/www/content/about.md

 the pipeline as I was interested in moving to the DevOps team.

-Prior to joining StockX in May of 2017 as employee number 50 --- approximately the 5th backend engineer --- I completed his B.Sc. in Computer Science at Allegheny College, where my research focus was software testing, specifically analyzing a technique known as mutation testing for evaluating test suite adequacy.
+Prior to joining StockX in May of 2017 as employee number 50 --- approximately the 5th backend engineer --- I completed my B.Sc. in Computer Science at Allegheny College, where my research focus was software testing, specifically analyzing a technique known as mutation testing for evaluating test suite adequacy.